-- 1. Measure the count rate with one of the 15% efficient instruments listed above. - 2.
+- Measure the count rate with one of the 15% efficient instruments listed above. - 2.
 Place a piece of paper between the contamination and the detector, and measure the count rate again.
+The paper will absorb most of the C-14.